kmos/solid/README.md

 - [X] make it work with relative path like ../path
 - [X] use properly log with echo
 - [ ] improve documentation
-- [ ] introduce a secondary parameter, use changelog.xml path instead of default
+- [ ] create installation script

 #### release v0.3

 - [ ] check the changesets are equal to another database
+- [ ] introduce a secondary parameter, use changelog.xml path instead of default
 - [ ] add support for postgres
-- [ ] improve documentation

 #### release v0.4